LorenzDuremdes/Second-Brain/flirting.md

 1. how is approaching girls comparable to gaming?
 	1. you don't always win either, which can make you angry sometimes but that doesn't mean you should give up.
 In fact, you became very good in most games despite being angry/disappointed

+# sociology
+1. Franklin Veaux on "flirting"^[https://qr.ae/pv2obZ]
+	1. Just because you enjoy flirting with someone doesn’t mean you can’t flirt with other people.
+Flirting is fun.
+Flirting doesn’t necessarily mean you want to date someone.
+A key part of developing basic social skills is understanding this.

 # related
 1. [[dating (persuasion)]]